15 Best Things to Do in Jackson, NH

 Experience Marine Life Up Close at Living Shores Aquarium

-Located at Glen, New Hampshire, within Story Land, Living Shores Aquarium is just 2.7 miles away south of Jackson (takes 5 minutes to reach via NH-16 S) and has a reputation for being one of the best aquariums around.
+Located at Glen, New Hampshire, within Story Land, Living Shores Aquarium is just 2.7 miles away south of Jackson (it takes five minutes to reach via NH-16 S) and has a reputation for being one of the best aquariums around.

 This magnificent aquarium is home to over 32,000 square feet of fun and interactive, hands-on exhibits that allow you to get up close and personal with the marine life.

 The facility offers a one-of-a-kind experience chock full of hands-on exhibits, in which kids can pat stingrays, touch a shark, feed tropical birds, and get up close to friendly otters.

 In the digital sandbox exhibit, kids can dig up information about the creatures found on New England’s coastline and learn how to create their underwater ecosystem.